chrisparnin/blog.ninlabs.com/posts/api-documentation.md

 ------------

 Instead, developers have been indirectly documenting APIs themselves through a process called [crowd documentation](http://blog.ninlabs.com/2012/05/crowd-documentation/), by publishing blog posts and curating questions and answers about APIs.
-We previously found that even without any inherent coordination, a crowd of developers can cover as much as 88% of the API classes in discussions on Stack Overflow.
+We previously found that even without any inherent coordination, a crowd of Android developers can cover as much as 88% of the API classes in discussions on Stack Overflow.

-We collected 1,316 days of developer history (average 11 weeks per developer) and we found 9,234 visits to [stackoverflow](http://stackoverflow.com), as well as 2,547 to [developer.android.com](http://developer.android.com), which hosts the official documentation for Android.
+We collected 1,316 days of Android developer history (average 11 weeks per developer) and we found 9,234 visits to [stackoverflow](http://stackoverflow.com), as well as 2,547 to [developer.android.com](http://developer.android.com), which hosts the official documentation for Android.
 We also analyzed the code examples that could be found in the Stack Overflow data dump and [developer.android.com/guide](http://developer.android.com/guide).

 #### In our new study, we find that: